Dental Implants — Longmont, CO

 Benefits of Dental Implants

-Dentures rarely feel as natural as dental implants because they only rest on top of the gums.
-The same applies for dental bridges, even though they are a fixed option.
-When you’re chewing your favorite foods with dental implants, the titanium post that’s integrated with your bone will transfer those forces throughout the jaw.
+- When you’re chewing your favorite foods with dental implants, the titanium post that’s integrated with your bone will transfer those forces throughout the jaw.
 This stimulates the jaw and helps you maintain a stronger biting force overall.
-Furthermore, keeping a more balanced diet is much easier when you have dental implants, so you can enjoy the foods you want while still keeping a diet rich in fruits, vegetables, dairy products and proteins.
+Furthermore, keeping a balanced, nutritious diet is much easier when you have dental implants.

-Dental implants are strong enough to anchor restorations on their own, which means you do not need to buff down existing teeth to hold larger restorations.
+- Dental implants in Longmont are strong enough to anchor restorations on their own, which means you do not need to buff down existing teeth to hold larger restorations.
 For example, two implants can hold a bridge of three teeth without affecting the structure of nearby teeth.

-Finally, there are few habits more frustrating to deal with than cleaning a denture.
-Not only can cleaning your denture become a cumbersome task, but dropping or damaging it can be incredibly easy to do.
-Dental implants are fixed devices, so there’s no reason to worry about practicing any special care to keep them healthy.
-Simply brush twice a day, floss daily and visit our dental office once every six months for cleanings and checkups.
+- Few habits are more frustrating than cleaning a denture.
+Not only is denture maintenance cumbersome, but it can be all too easy to drop or damage the prosthetic.
+Dental implants are fixed devices, so there’s no reason to worry about practicing any special care to keep them in good condition and promote better oral health.
+Simply brush twice a day, floss daily, and visit your implant dentist in Longmont once every six months for cleanings and checkups.

 Who Dental Implants Can Help